Truth Serum is a water recipe designed for tea analysis.

 - Silica desiccant packets – Throw one of these in the bag of magnesium chloride hexahydrate, which tends to deliquesce fairly quickly.

-- Milligram scales tend to have unpredictable and inconsistent behavior.
+- Consumer-grade milligram scales tend to have unpredictable and inconsistent behavior.
 Get to know your scale and work around its behavior.
 Try to load the minerals into the dish (included with the milligram scale) in larger amounts.
 Loading the minerals only a few milligrams at a time tends to “confuse” the scale.
 Even small errors will have significant impacts in practice, so be exact.
 To ensure that the mineral dosage is correct, weigh the dish by itself before adding minerals and write that number down.
 When it comes time to add the mineral, place the dish onto the scale and tare it.
 Add the mineral until you get the correct reading from the scale, then remove the dish and tare the scale again.
 Wait one minute for the pressure plate to return to its original position, then weigh the dish with the mineral in it again.
 The reading should be equal to the weight of the dish plus the target weight of the mineral.
 You will likely see an error upon following these steps, and that’s to be expected, just add or remove some mineral to get the correct reading.
 Take the time to be exact.

 - Use the squeeze bulb to wash off any remaining mineral from the dish into the water.
 Some of these minerals tend to stick.
 Make sure that you’ve filled the squeeze bulb from the already-measured jug of 3785.4g distilled water, and empty any remaining water back into the mix when finished dosing the minerals.

 - To avoid precipitation of minerals, wait several minutes after adding each mineral, shaking occasionally.
 If you notice any precipitate in the water, you’ll need to start over.
-Calcium sulfate dihydrate will take the longest to dissolve by far, so you may need to wait an hour or so for the concentrate to clear up completely.
-Only then will it be ready for use.

 - Try aerating the water by pouring it into your kettle from a height before boiling it.
 This enhances the texture by reducing astringency and adding “vertical volume”.
 It also affects the flavor profile by reducing intensity.
 It is best to try the water with and without aeration to become familiar with the effect, and please remember that aeration is a spectrum.
 You may prefer a different level of aeration than I do.
 I prefer little to no aeration for most of my tea.